themue/site.themue.dev/content/post/2021-glengoyne-18yo.md

 ---
-title: 'Glengoyne 18yo'
+title: 'Glengoyne 18 yo'
 date: '2021-11-18T21:00:00+01:00'
 draft: false
 categories: ['whisky']
 tags: ['whisky', 'tastingnotes']
 ---

-A malt that is already in my collection since February 2019 and was opened only now, is the **Glengoyne 18yo** matured in sherry casks.
+A malt that is already in my collection since February 2019 and was opened only now, is the **Glengoyne 18 yo** matured in sherry casks.
 I bought it blind on sale at the time, but I already knew the 15yo.
 Now I was pleasantly surprised by this wonderful natural colored Highland.

 ### Nose